kehers/kehers.github.com/_posts/2023-05-28-re-passkeys.md

 I click “Continue”, I am requested to unlock my laptop and I am logged in.
 But what happens if I don’t have any lock on the device?
 I tested this on my phone and I couldn't create a passkey or log in without a lock on the device itself.
 This makes sense as it ensures access to your unlocked device does not mean access to your logins.

 The experience of logging in on a device when you have a passkey on another device is not what I will call easy as well.
+There is no "easy" way to connect to the passkey saved on another device.
+Below is trying to log in on mobile while my passkey is on my laptop.

 ![Authentication on a different device](/assets/image/{{ page.date | date: '%Y/%m' }}/mobile-login.jpeg)